Mavann1988/dropwizard-buildinfo/README.md

 # Overview

 A library that supports exposure of build info in [Dropwizard](http://dropwizard.io/) applications.
-Currently, it is assumed that your project uses [Git](http://git-scm.com/) for version control.
+All main attributes in the Manifest will be present.

 # Usage